Rot & Ruin: Plot summary

 Zombie Hunters have become a culture of celebrity and hero worship, including having trading cards made of them that are popular collectibles.
 A 'zombie card' of a nearly mythological girl known as 'The Lost Girl' piques Benny's interest.
 The card's artist, Rob Sacchetto, tells him more about the Lost Girl, who, despite being a small teenage girl, is reputed to have survived the Rot and Ruin on her own for years.
 Zombie Hunters Charlie Pink-eye and The Motor City Hammer stop Benny on his way home and demand he hand over the Lost Girl card.
 They threaten Benny, which reveals their true, violent evil nature to him, where he had admired both men previously.
 Tom arrives just in time to rescue Benny and escorts him home.

 The incident sparks Benny's curiosity, and he, his friend Chong, as well as friends Morgie and romantic interest 'Nix' (short for Phoenix) Riley end up searching for The Lost Girl, but instead stumble across a horror called 'Gameland', where kidnapped children are forced to fight zombies for the entertainment of the crowd.
 Charlie Pink Eye and the Motor City Hammer have run the evil fighting pits for years, much to Tom's frustration.
 The Lost Girl turns out to be real, a young woman named Lilah who has experienced deep traumas living in the Rot and Ruin and as a result, has gone almost feral.
 She, the teens from town, and Tom combine forces to defeat Charlie, the Hammer and end Gameland forever.

 On their trip home, Benny and Nix see a jumbo jet fly overhead, turn around, and fly away.
 They decide to pursue the jet and see where it came from.

 Awards

 Rot & Ruin won the 2011 Eva Perry Mock Printz medal.
 It was also selected to be a finalist for the 2010 Cybils Award, and won the 2011 award.
 The novel also won four of the eleven nominations it received for Melinda Awards.
 It won Best Plot, Best Character Development for Benny, Best First Kiss for Benny and Nix, and Best Literary Boyfriend for Tom.

+Webtoon

+In 2020, the book was adapted into a webcomic on Webtoon.